PhilipDaniels/rmule/README.md

   /455, root user check, skipped for now
   /503 start to create data structures: CStatistics, CClientList, CFriendList, CSearchList etc.

+[ ] Why are errors not being propagated without unwrap?
 [ ] List of servers.
 See ServerList.cpp for operations.
+  [ ] Load list of servers
+  [ ] If any rows are found in addresses then we use them to auto-update the server list [ ] Write all servers back to server.met.
 [ ] Run as a daemon (PID file needed)
 [ ] Load server.met?
 Also see code on line 592 to auto-update the list.
 [ ] Download and test server.met with nom